github/ohnogit/README.md

 # OhNoGit

-For when you have to use git.
+For when you have to use git in nodejs.

 A wrapper around [nodegit](https://github.com/nodegit/nodegit).